MohammadrezaFarahmand/Shopping-store/README.md

 Builds the app for production
 It correctly bundles React in production mde ndoptiihebl orte st erran The build is minified and the filenames include t
-Your app is ready to b
+Your app is ready to
 See the section about [deployment](https://facebookgithub.io/create-react-app/docs/deployment) for more information.
 ### `npm run eject